e3o8o/triggerr/docs/02_architecture/05_ESCROW_ARCHITECTURE_STRATEGY.md

-# Escrow Architecture Strategy: A Hybrid Approach
+# Escrow Architecture Strategy: Dual-Chain Hybrid Approach with Smart Contract Ownership

-**Document Version**: 1.0
+**Document Version**: 2.0
-**Date**: June 27, 2024
+**Date**: January 2025
-**Status**: Strategic Architectural Blueprint **Objective**: To provide a definitive explanation of our hybrid escrow architecture, detailing why business logic resides on the application layer and how this model enables the implementation of all 14 planned escrow types on any supported blockchain while maximizing regulatory advantages through our Nevada-based entity structure.
+**Status**: Strategic Architectural Blueprint - MVP Implementation **Objective**: To provide a definitive explanation of our dual-chain hybrid escrow architecture, detailing our owned smart contracts on Ethereum and Base with seamless user abstraction, and how this model enables the implementation of all 14 planned escrow types while maximizing regulatory advantages through our Nevada-based entity structure.

 > **Legal Framework**: Comprehensive regulatory compliance strategy and escrow-specific legal considerations documented in [Legal Reference](../04_compliance/LEGAL_REFERENCE.md)